 Pleural fluid analysis is done to diagnose the cause of pleural effusion.
 Analysis begins with visual inspection, which can

-Fluid should always be sent for total protein, LDH, cell count and cell differential, Gram stain, and aerobic and anaerobic bacterial cultures.
-Other tests (glucose, cytology, TB fluid markers [ adenosine deaminase or interferon-γ], amylase, mycobacterial and fungal stains and cultures) are used in appropriate clinical settings.
+Fluid should always be sent for total protein, lactate dehydrogenase (LDH), cell count and cell differential, Gram stain, and aerobic and anaerobic bacterial cultures.
+Other tests (glucose, cytology, tuberculosis fluid markers [adenosine deaminase or interferon-gamma], amylase, mycobacterial and fungal stains and cultures) are used in appropriate clinical settings.

-Fluid chemistries help distinguish transudates from exudates; multiple criteria exist, but not one perfectly discriminates between the 2 types.
-When Light’s criteria are used (see Table: Criteria for Identifying Exudative Pleural Effusions), serum LDH and total protein levels should be measured as close as possible to the time of thoracentesis for comparison with those in pleural fluid.
+Fluid analysis helps distinguish transudates from exudates; multiple criteria exist, but not one perfectly discriminates between the 2 types.
+When Light’s criteria are used (see table Criteria for Identifying Exudative Pleural Effusions Criteria for Identifying Exudative Pleural Effusions ), serum LDH and total protein levels should be measured as close as possible to the time of thoracentesis for comparison with those in pleural fluid.
 Light’s criteria correctly identify almost all exudates but misidentify about 20% of transudates as exudates.
-If transudative effusion is suspected (eg, due to heart failure or cirrhosis) and none of the biochemical measurements are > 15% above the cutoff levels for Light’s criteria, the difference between serum and the pleural fluid protein is measured.
-If the difference is > 3.1 g/dL, the patient probably has a transudative effusion.
+If transudative effusion is suspected (eg, due to heart failure or cirrhosis) and none of the biochemical measurements are < 15% above the cutoff levels for Light’s criteria, the difference between serum and the pleural fluid protein is measured.
+If the difference is > 3.1 g/dL (> 31 g/L), the patient probably has a transudative effusion.

 The effusion itself generally does not require treatment if it is asymptomatic because many effusions resorb spontaneously when the underlying disorder is treated, especially effusions due to uncomplicated pneumonias, pulmonary embolism, or surgery.
-Pleuritic pain can usually be managed with NSAIDs or other oral analgesics.
+Pleuritic pain can usually be managed with nonsteroidal anti-inflammatory drugs (NSAIDs) or other oral analgesics.
 At times, a short course of oral opioids is required.

-Thoracentesis is sufficient treatment for many symptomatic effusions and can be repeated for effusions that reaccumulate.
-There are no arbitrary limits on the amount of fluid that can be removed.
+Thoracentesis How To Do Thoracentesis Thoracentesis is needle aspiration of fluid from a pleural effusion.
+Thoracentesis may be done for diagnosis and/or therapy.
+Diagnostic thoracentesis Indicated for almost all patients who have... read more is sufficient treatment for many symptomatic effusions and can be repeated for effusions that reaccumulate.
+There are no arbitrary limits on the amount of fluid that can be removed (1 Treatment reference Pleural effusions are accumulations of fluid within the pleural space.
+They have multiple causes and usually are classified as transudates or exudates.
+Detection is by physical examination and... read more ).
 Removal of fluid can be continued until the effusion is drained or the patient develops chest tightness, chest pain, or severe coughing.

-Effusions that are chronic, recurrent, and causing symptoms can be treated with pleurodesis or by intermittent drainage with an indwelling catheter (see Pneumothorax : Treatment).
+Effusions that are chronic, recurrent, and causing symptoms can be treated with pleurodesis or by intermittent drainage with an indwelling catheter.
 Effusions caused by pneumonia and cancer may require additional specific measures.

-In patients with adverse prognostic factors (pH < 7.20, glucose < 60 mg/dL, positive Gram stain or culture, loculations), the effusion should be completely drained via thoracentesis (see Thoracentesis) or tube thoracostomy (see Tube Thoracostomy).
+In patients with adverse prognostic factors (pH < 7.20, glucose < 60 mg/dL (< 3.33 mmol/L), positive Gram stain or culture, loculations), the effusion should be completely drained via thoracentesis How To Do Thoracentesis Thoracentesis is needle aspiration of fluid from a pleural effusion.
+Thoracentesis may be done for diagnosis and/or therapy.
+Diagnostic thoracentesis Indicated for almost all patients who have... read more or tube thoracostomy How To Do Tube and Catheter Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
+Pneumothorax that is recurrent, persistent, traumatic, large, under tension... read more .
 If complete drainage is impossible, a thrombolytic (fibrinolytic) drug (eg, a tissue plasminogen activator 10 mg) plus a DNAse (eg, dornase alfa 5 mg) in 100 mL saline solution can be administered intrapleurally twice a day for 3 days.
 If attempts at drainage are unsuccessful, thoracoscopy should be done to lyse adhesions and remove fibrous tissue coating the lung to allow the lung to expand.
 If thoracoscopy is unsuccessful, thoracotomy with surgical decortication (eg, removal of scar, clot, or fibrous membrane surrounding the lung) is necessary.

 If dyspnea caused by malignant pleural effusion is relieved by thoracentesis but fluid and dyspnea redevelop, chronic (intermittent) drainage or pleurodesis is indicated.
 Asymptomatic effusions and effusions causing dyspnea unrelieved by thoracentesis do not require additional procedures.